- Sedky Shamalah

-Depending on how large they are, you want to pick a maximum of 5 ideas.
-Why 5?
-We don't want to stretch ourselves too thin and risk failing everything.
-We want to stay lean, focussed, in order to effectively destroy the few things we're set on accomplishing.
+From our list, we want to pick only a few items to work on at once.
+We don't want to stretch ourselves too thin.
+We want to stay lean, focussed, in order to effectively go after the few things we want most (at this time!).

 3. Define Our Goals

-We follow the SMART system in order to add details for each of the goals we're tracking.
+Next, follow the SMART system in order to flesh out each of the goals you're choosing to work on.

 This makes it easy to track, and keeps us accountable.
 You can't lie to yourself about whether you've "Lost 15 lbs by May 15th".